 Making Homemade Croutons is easier than you would think.
-And they are SO DELICIOUS you will never want store bought again!
+And they are SO DELICIOUS you will never want store-bought again!
 Follow my quick tips to make sure your croutons are packed with flavor and melt in your mouth!
+They are perfect to top off a Wedge Salad!

 When I was a kid we would go to a buffet in our town.
 I remember that my parents would encourage us to visit the salad section first, to make sure we got some good food into us before hitting up the chicken nuggets and mashed potatoes.
 Inevitably, my plate would be 4 pieces of lettuce and 87 of those mini croutons that were so hard they would break a tooth.
 I loved those things.
 As I grew older I realized that they were more like cardboard than toasted bread, but hey.
 Live and learn. 😉